 A Fly Fisher Dream

+A personal essay.
 I developed a fly fisher dream while enjoying the outdoors.
-I monitored birds at multiple feeders and nest boxes starting at age seven.
+I monitored birds at multiple feeders and followed birds to find their nests starting at age seven.
+I tinkered; insects in jars, chipmunks in box traps, I even recovered a young crow that fell from its nest.
 On one Cub Scout outing, the Den Mothers couldn’t pull me away from the stream where I froze in my tracks, mesmerized by my first encounter with a fly fisher.
 That was my future.
 Firefighters enthralled my friends.
 Fly fishers were my heroes.
 Standing, one with their quarry making smooth and skillful casts, they looked masterful, the ultimate outdoors people.
 That was me, or my dream.
 I didn’t know what was involved, but somehow, I was going to get there.

 A Derailed Youth With a Fly Fisher Dream